Stock Market Today: AI Frenzy Pulls Wall Street High Despite DC Debt Troubles | Business - ExBulletin

 NEW YORK (AP) Wall Street’s frenzy over artificial intelligence helped push the stock market higher on Thursday, even as concerns mount over political rancor in Washington.

-The S&P 500 rebounded 0.9% after Chipmaker Nvidia gave a monster prediction for future sales as it benefits from the tech world’s rush to AI.
+The S&P 500 rebounded 0.9% after Chipmaker Nvidia gave a monster prediction for future sales as it benefits from the AI rush in the tech world.
 That helped the Nasdaq composite jump 1.7%, while the Dow Jones Industrial Average slipped 35 points, or 0.1%.

-Because it is one of Wall Street’s most valuable stocks, Nvidia’s 24.4% rise was the strongest force pushing up on the S&P 500.
+Because it’s one of Wall Street’s most valuable stocks, Nvidias’ 24.4% rise was the strongest upward-pushing force on the S&P 500.
 Its forecast of around $11 billion in revenue for the current quarter beat analysts’ expectations for less than $7.2 billion.
 Nvidia stock has already more than doubled this year and its total value is approaching $1 trillion.

 Shares of other chipmakers also rose after Nvidia described a race by its customers to embed AI into every product, service and business process.
 Advanced Micro Devices gained 11.2%.